Ygallo/aqua-kids/README.md

 - The Account navigation link is a drop down menu which includes the Sign up and Login links.
 - The navigation bar has a royal blue background with white text.
 It contains links to About Us, Courses (with a dropdown menu), Timetable, and Contact Us.
 - The Account navigation link has a dropdown menu which includes the Sign up and Login links.
+- When a user/admin logges in the iser name is displayed under the user icon.
-- When an Admin user logs in, the Account dropdown menu displays the option 'School Management.'
+- When an Admin user logs in, the Account dropdown menu displays the School Management, Profile, Students and Logout optiont.
-When a user logs in, the Account dropdown menu displays the option Profile, Students and Logout.
+- When a user logs in, the Account dropdown menu displays the option Profile, Students and Logout.
 - The navigation bar is fully responsive, collapsing into a hamburger menu when the screen size becomes too small.
 - The active navbar tab changes colour from white to dark blue.